helixhorned/rM-rcu-docker/README.md

 there are practical limitations:

 1. In order for the backup functionality to work (**EXPERIMENTAL** here!), some host-side setup is first needed.
-Currently, it is specific to Linux and there are no plans for other OSs.
+Currently, it is specific to Linux running the `systemd-udevd` service.
+There are no plans for other OSs.

 2. The build of `imx_usb` carried out in the container is verified by comparing its SHA256 to known values, which currently are available only on architectures `aarch64` and